ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 adapter to send and receive message between a protocol adapter and an SUT, and call an SUT control adapter to change the SUT state.
 A test suite consists of a series of test cases that are categorized into several scenarios.
 Some test cases rely on a second SUT.
-If the second SUT is not present, then some steps of these test cases will not be run.
+If a second SUT is not present, then some steps of these test cases will not be run.

 ### MS-OXCFOLD

-The five scenarios are designed to verify the server-side, testable requirements in MS-OXCFOLD test suite.
+The five scenarios are designed to verify the server-side, testable requirements in the MS-OXCFOLD test suite.
 The S04\_OperateOnPublicFolder scenario relies on the second SUT.
 It will not be run if the second SUT is not available.
 The following table lists the scenarios in the test suite.